thomasleveil/b3-plugin-afk/README.md

 Changelog
 ---------

+### 1.3 - 2015/03/25
+- fix inactivity recognition that would produce false positives in some cases
+- cancel all checks on map change or round start to give time to players to load the map

 ### 1.2 - 2015/03/25
 - do not check bots
 - add immunity level so admins won't get kicked